The library will be closed all day Good Friday, April 3 and Easter Sunday, April 5. We are open 10-3 on Saturday.

-During the winter months we will be offering computer instruction on various topics, including Ancestry.com.
+In April we will be offering instruction on using the genealogical research database Ancestry.com.
 Please check our Events Calendar for specific dates and times and register by calling the library at 860-763-3501.

 New Services: The library now subscribes to Ancestry.com.
 For genealogists of all levels, this library edition provides users access to the U.S. Census, Immigration & Naturalization records, and much more.
 This resource can only be used from within the library.
 Stop in and start searching!
 You can also access the Historical Hartford Courant, 1764-1988, by clicking on the ‘Online Resources’ tab right on our web page.